PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="140"></a><a name="1.4.0"/>1.4.0

-* Bölüm anahtarını kabul etmek için SQL API hesapları için BulkDelete desteği eklendi, silinecek belge kimliği başlıkları.
+* Bölüm anahtarını kabul etmek için SQL API hesapları için BulkDelete desteği eklendi, silinecek belge KIMLIĞI başlıkları.

 ### <a name="130"></a><a name="1.3.0"/>1.3.0